 Minimize the Standard Deviation

-If you have individual values, then the average moving range is used is used to estimate the standard deviation.
+If you have individual values, then the average moving range is used to estimate the standard deviation.
 This is what we did in the example above.

 However, if you are subgrouping your data to monitor the process, then you will want to minimize the estimated standard deviation based on the subgroup range or subgroup standard deviation control chart.
 You could also use the pooled variance.